kalavai-net/kalavai-client/docs/docs/getting_started.md

 Kalavai is **free to use, no caps, for both commercial and non-commercial purposes**.
 All you need to get started is one or more computers that can see each other (i.e. within the same network), and you are good to go.
 If you wish to join computers in different locations / networks, check our [managed kalavai](#managed-kalavai) offering.

-The `kalavai` CLI is the main tool to interact with the Kalavai platform, to create and manage both local and public clusters.
+The `kalavai` CLI is the main tool to interact with the Kalavai platform, to create and manage both local and public pools.
 Let's go over its installation

 <!--https://github.com/user-attachments/assets/af2ee15d-f18c-4802-8210-1873b0de07eb -->